 The first step is simple.
 You just need to know two things:

 - What you’re currently achieving

 Knowing these will give you much needed focus when using analytics.
 It’s easy to get lost down a rabbit hole in analytics tools.
 It’s the most common issue we see.
-To prevent this, use these two pints to guide you to the measurements that are most relevant to improving your site.
-The focus makes it far easier to put information into context and invest time in what’s most important to you at this point in time.
+To prevent this, use these two points to guide you to the measurements that are most relevant to improving your site.
+The focus makes it far easier to put information into context and invest time in what’s measuring your website’s success at a certain point in time.

-- I want to sell 80 products through my online store per month.
+- Sell 80 products through my online store per month.

 Similarly, this article isn’t trying to cover everything.
 We want to focus on a hand full of the most important pieces we believe will let you improve and get value immediately.
+Measuring website success should include both short term and longer terms targets and results.
 Let’s hit the ground running.

 If you haven’t checked out our blog on “3 Things You Should Know Before Getting a Website“, we recommend you do this now.
 It will help set you on the right track and maximise the value you can get out of this article.

 The home area gives you a big picture look at some key insights about your website.
 It can also be daunting – so remember to stay focused on your goal.

 It’s fundamental.
 Seen prominently in the Home section (and throughout Google Analytics) is the traffic overview.
 This line graph is core to measuring website success as it shows you how many people have visited your website.
 You can adapt the time period you’re looking at, the increments (by hour, day, week, etc.) and even compare it to other points in time.
 This is a solid “go to” bit of intelligence for you no matter what your goal is.